clokep/relapse/docs/openid.md

            display_name_template: "{{ user.name }}"
            email_template: "{{ user.email }}" # needs "email" in scopes above
    ```
-4. Back in the Google console, add this Authorized redirect URI: `[synapse
+4. Back in the Google console, add this Authorized redirect URI: `[relapse
-   public baseurl]/_synapse/client/oidc/callback`.
+   public baseurl]/_relapse/client/oidc/callback`.

 ### Keycloak

 [Keycloak][keycloak-idp] is an opensource IdP maintained by Red Hat.

-Keycloak supports OIDC Back-Channel Logout, which sends logout notification to Synapse, so that Synapse users get logged out when they log out from Keycloak.
+Keycloak supports OIDC Back-Channel Logout, which sends logout notification to Relapse, so that Relapse users get logged out when they log out from Keycloak.
-This can be optionally enabled by setting `backchannel_logout_enabled` to `true` in the Synapse configuration, and by setting the "Backchannel Logout URL" in Keycloak.
+This can be optionally enabled by setting `backchannel_logout_enabled` to `true` in the Relapse configuration, and by setting the "Backchannel Logout URL" in Keycloak.

 Follow the [Getting Started Guide](https://www.keycloak.org/guides) to install Keycloak and set up a realm.